 This is the 2nd blog post from a very special guest blogger: my maternal Grandfather: Clyde W. Kirkman (1915 – 1989).
 Please see the 1st article, Progress Never Begins for Any Man until He Substitutes Dreams and Talk with Action, for more information.

-One thing I find amazing is that this article is as pertinent and timely today as it was when he wrote it, probably 30 some or more years ago.
+One thing I find amazing is that this article is as pertinent and timely today as it was when he wrote it, probably 35 to 40 some ago.

 Have we Forgotten